Adtalem (ATGE)

 Adtalem Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Adtalem’s ROIC has increased.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment